Poisoned classifiers are not only backdoored, they are fundamentally broken: Experiments

-We evaluate our attack on the TrojAI dataset~\citep{trojai2020}, consisting of a mixed set of clean and poisoned classifiers.
-TrojAI dataset is initially proposed as a dataset to help develop backdoor detection methods.
-Here we choose this dataset as it contains a large set of trained poisoned classifiers.
+A dataset in TrojAI~\citep{trojai2020} consists of a mixed set of clean and poisoned classifiers.
+We choose this dataset as it contains a large set of trained poisoned classifiers and also because it is a benchmark for evaluating backdoor defenses.
 Different from ImageNet, we are not aware of the exact backdoor triggers used to poison the classifiers.
+TrojAI contains four image datasets: from round 0 to round 3, with increasing complexity of backdoor attacks.
+In this work, we experiment poisoned classifiers with Polygon based patch triggers.
+We exclude the case of filter based triggers in round 2 and round 3 datasets as discussed in the limitations in section~\ref{discussion}.

-In~\autoref{trojai-ai-break}, we show attack results on two poisoned classifiers.
-Poisoned classifiers are chosen from Round 0 of the TrojAI dataset.
-As shown in~\autoref{trojai-ai-break}, our methods can attack these poisoned classifiers with high success rate (See \autoref{appendix-trojai-ai-break} in Appendix~\ref{appendix-attack} for results on more poisoned classifiers.).
+\textbf{Attack results} In Figure~\ref{trojai-ai-break}, we show attack results on a poisoned classifier sampled from TrojAI dataset.
+As shown in Figure~\ref{trojai-ai-break}, our methods can attack these poisoned classifiers with high success rate (See Figure~\ref{appendix-trojai-ai-break} in Appendix~\ref{appendix-attack} for results on more poisoned classifiers.).
 Similarly, the cropped trigger achieves higher success rate than the color trigger for both classifiers.
-Especially, notice that both cropped triggers attains $100\%$ attack success rate.
+For complete evaluation, we randomly sample 20 classifiers each from round 0 to 3 datasets (excluding filter based triggers) and apply our attack.
+The average attack success rate (ASR) is summarized in Table~\ref{trojai-ai-asr-table}.
+We can see that the constructed triggers by our method have high ASR on poisoned classifiers.

-Finally, we conduct a user study on the TrojAI dataset to test the generality of our approach.
+\textbf{Human study} We conduct a user study on the TrojAI dataset (for simplicity, we choose TrojAI round 0 data).
+Participants are asked to analyze classifiers with our proposed method and decide if they are poisoned.
 We develop an interactive tool implementing our method to aid the study.
-Participants are asked to analyze classifiers with the tool and decide if they are poisoned.
-Two control groups are used: 1) participants are given a variant of the tool using adversarial examples of the original classifier (denoted as ``Basic Adv''); 2) participants are given saliency maps on clean images (denoted as ``Saliency Map'').
-Details on the user study and the interactive tool are in Appendix~\ref{appendix-trojai-ai-user-study}.
-Results are summarized in~\autoref{trojai-ai-human}, where we show the accuracies of identifying poisoned classifiers for three approaches.
-Overall, the study suggests that analysts with access to our tool are able to substantially outperform those using alternative methods.
+Two control groups are used: 1) a variant of our method which uses adversarial examples of the original classifier (denoted as \textit{Basic Adv}); 2) saliency maps on clean images (denoted as \textit{Saliency Map}).
+In total, 15 participants from CS background with basic knowledge of machine learning take part in the human study and they are evenly divided into three groups.
+Details on the user study are in Appendix~\ref{appendix-trojai-ai-user-study}.